ADVISORI Logo

 • Hyperautomation: Orchestration of various technologies for end-to-end process automation

-• RPA as core component for UI-based automation
+• RPA as the core component for UI-based automation

-• Process Mining for process analysis and identification of automation potentials
+• Process Mining for process analysis and identification of automation potential

-• AI/ML for intelligent decision-making and processing unstructured data
+• AI/ML for intelligent decision-making and processing of unstructured data

 • Business Process Management (BPM) for orchestrating complex processes